tingmelvin/spacebook/content/pages/next.md

 ---
  layout: layouts/page.njk
- title: Hello, world.
+ title: 'Is this ok'
  date: Last Modified
- permalink: /next
+ permalink: /next.html
+ toc: true
  eleventyNavigation:
   key: About Us
   order: 10
   parent: Home
-  title: New
+  title: 'New'
 ---

 You have successfully launched your spacebook.
 If you are new here, you may want to [read the docs](https://spacebook.app/) for tips and tricks on setting up your project.

 ![Hello, world](/content/images/hello.jpg)